International Staff Support

 • A valid passport.

-• Employment contract, acceptance letter or certificate of studies and documents must contain information about intended stay.
+• Employment contract, acceptance letter or certificate of studies and documents must contain information about the intended stay.

 • Your Swedish work permit or Swedish residence permit.